-This is the argument list so far in chronological order:
+This is the argument list (by GFMS, WGC and CPM Group) in chronological order:

 1) INDUSTRIAL DEMAND.
-The first argument ever presented to me was from the WGC.
-In August 2013 I’ve asked the Council what their explanation was for the difference between their Chinese gold demand and demand disclosed in the CGA Gold Yearbooks (co-written by the PBOC), which exactly equaled SGE withdrawals.
+The first argument ever presented to me came from the WGC.
+In August 2013 I’ve asked the Council what their explanation was for the difference between their Chinese gold demand numbers and demand as disclosed in the CGA Gold Yearbooks co-written by the PBOC – the latter exactly equals SGE withdrawals.
 They replied to me by email:

 The data that we publish in Gold Demand Trends are collected for us by Thomson Reuters GFMS.
 Our data represent jewelry and bar & coin demand and do not incorporate any industrial demand or fabrication, which is included in the PBoC figures.
 As I am sure you will appreciate, data collection of this sort relies on a number of proprietary sources and these will not necessarily be the same for both GFMS and PBOC.
 It is, therefore, perhaps not surprising that the estimates of demand differ somewhat.